 California state law requires drivers who are involved in an accident to stop at once.
 There are serious consequences if someone chooses to leave the scene of an accident without exchanging information; especially when another driver is involved or if there are injuries.
-Being involved in an accident can be a scary experience let alone having to deal with a hit n run matter.
+Being involved in an accident can be a scary experience let alone having to deal with a hit-and-run matter.

 Below are some tips that can help if you’re involved in a hit-and-run accident.
 The more details you can give to authorities, the better the chances of finding the other driving and holding them accountable.